Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts¶

 Loss & Training¶

-This method is a purely inference-time technique that requires no retraining.
+This method is a pure inference-time technique and requires no retraining.
 It is applied directly to pre-trained MoE models with zero training cost.

 Key Experimental Results¶